freedom35/backup-util-dotnet-core/README.md

 Executing the app requires [.NET Core](https://dotnet.microsoft.com/download/dotnet-core) framework v3.1 to be installed.

 To build the project yourself you will need the [.NET Core SDK](https://dotnet.microsoft.com/download).
-[Visual Studio](https://visualstudio.microsoft.com/vs/) for Windows or [Visual Studio for Mac](https://visualstudio.microsoft.com/vs/mac/) is an IDE with built-in support for C# and is pre-packaged with the .NET Core SDK.
+[Visual Studio](https://visualstudio.microsoft.com) is an IDE with built-in support for C# (pre-packaged with the .NET Core SDK), and is available for [Windows](https://visualstudio.microsoft.com/vs/) or [Mac](https://visualstudio.microsoft.com/vs/mac/).
 Other options include using a code editor such as [Visual Studio Code](https://code.visualstudio.com) with a C# extension installed.
 <br />